US-based Internships

 Samridhi Rajbhandari

-Samridhi is interning as a communications intern at the Global Partnership for Zero Leprosy (GPZL) at the Task Force for Global Health, within the department of Neglected Tropical Diseases.
+Samridhi was a communications intern at the Global Partnership for Zero Leprosy (GPZL) at the Task Force for Global Health, within the department of Neglected Tropical Diseases.
 GPZL is a coalition of groups committed to ending leprosy, also known as Hansen’s disease.
 The partnership includes Novartis, the World Health Organization (as an observer), the International Federation of Anti-Leprosy Associations, the Sasakawa Health Foundation and the International Association for Integration, Dignity and Economic Advancement.
 It also includes the national leprosy programs of Brazil, Ghana, and India, the International Leprosy Association, scientific organizations and the academic community.
 Samridhi works on projects such as creating data analyses for persons affected by Leprosy in seventeen countries and their feedback on government and NGO responses to COVID-19 impacts.
 She also worked on the Zero Leprosy Toolkit: Best Practices to reach no disease, no disability, & no stigma.
 At the moment Samridhi is thrilled to be creating a video regarding Women Affected by leprosy and the COVID-19 Global Health Crisis that will be available on GPZL’s YouTube channel.

 USAID - Power Africausaid_PowerAfrica.png